MakeSchool-Tutorials/Sushi-Neko-Networking-SpriteKit-Swift/P8-Bonus-Stage/content.md

 It would be a good idea to create a **new branch** in your repo for these challenges.

-#Improve the player profile display
+##Improve the player profile display

 > [action]
-> Currently the player image is displayed with a small border, can you dress this up?
+> Currently the player image is displayed with a small border, can you make this look good?

+##Player score beaten impact

+> [action]
+> Improve the visual impact when the player punches a sushi block that contains a high score.

+##Authentication

+Currently although the player is authenticated, this authentication isn't really used for security.

+> [action]
+> Can you modify the game so only authenticated players can upload high scores.

+##Friend list

+> [action]
+> Can you implement database storage for a player's FB friends list.

+##Friends only

+> [action]
+> Can you modify the player profile retrieval to only return friends of the player.

 #Summary